Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-From the previous statement we obtain that if $F$ is a disjoint union $F_1\sqcup...\sqcup F_k$ then $e(F)=e(F_1)+...+e(F_k)$.
-In particular, a non-orientable saddle as in Figure \ref{Specific_nonorientable_saddle} has Euler number equal to the one of the unique non-orientable component. \begin{lemma} Suppose that $L_1$ and $L_2$ are related by a non-orientable saddle $F$.
+From the previous statement we obtain that if $F$ is the union of disjoint surfaces $F_1,...,F_k$ then $e(F)=e(F_1)+...+e(F_k)$.
+In particular, a non-orientable saddle as in Figure \ref{Specific_nonorientable_saddle} has Euler number equal to that of the unique non-orientable component. \begin{lemma} Suppose that $L_1$ and $L_2$ are related by a non-orientable saddle $F$.
 Say $D_1$ and $D_2$ are planar diagrams for them such that the saddle is represented as in Figure \ref{Local_saddle}.
 Denote with $D_i'$ the corresponding diagram obtained from $D_i$ by deleting all the components that do not appear in the saddle.

 We have that where $\epsilon$ is equal to $1$ if the crossing is positive and $-1$ if is negative. \end{lemma} \begin{proof} From what we said before $e(F)=e(F')$,

 where $F'$ is a non-orientable saddle between $K_1$ and $K_2$, the components of the links represented by $D_1'$ and $D_2'$.